 Also in 2007, Peoples Bank became one of the first community banks to provide mobile banking, and in 2010 announced their new iPhone application and text banking service.
 The bank remains devoted to implementing emerging technology to provide convenient and secure services.

-Though much has changed over the past 114 years, Peoples Bank has never lost sight of the principles so valued by its founders.
+Though much has changed, Peoples Bank has never lost sight of the principles so valued by its founders.
 Our employees and directors take pride in offering the services of a big bank while maintaining the personal touch of a community bank.
 We have shared in Crawford County’s successes for a long time, and we will continue to be a valuable resource for our customers in the future.
 Our goal is to continue to provide quality service and products that are expected and deserved.